Blanchard's transsexualism typology: Birth order

-Trans men
+Transgender men

 Blanchard's typology is mainly concerned with transgender women.
 Richard Ekins and Dave King state that female-to-male transsexuals (trans men) are absent from the typology, while Blanchard, Cantor, and Katherine Sutton distinguish between gynephilic and androphilic trans men.
-They state that gynephilic trans men are the counterparts of androphilic trans women, that they experience strong childhood gender nonconformity, and that they generally begin to seek sex reassignment in their mid-20s.
+They state that gynephilic trans men are the counterparts of androphilic trans women, that they experience strong childhood gender nonconformity, and that they generally begin to seek sex reassignment in their mid-twenties.
 They describe androphilic trans men as a rare but distinct group who say they want to become gay men, and, according to Blanchard, are often specifically attracted to gay men.
-Cantor & Sutton state that while this may seem analogous to autogynephilia, no distinct paraphilia for this has been identified.
+Cantor and Sutton state that while this may seem analogous to autogynephilia, no distinct paraphilia for this has been identified.
+However, when other sexologists extended Blanchard's work, they coined the phrase autoandrophilia as the counterpart to autgynephilia in those assigned female birth.